Models generated by KanneKaffee

 Introducing my Witch Model

 I’m currently revisiting an older project: a multi-color witch.
 The original print had some significant issues, especially with support removal.
-You can find it here: klick!
+This old model is no longer available.
 The print time was over three days, and the model lacked structural integrity.
 I’ve made some significant improvements to the design, reducing the print time by half and increasing its overall stability.
 I’m in the process of printing the updated version now, so consider this a sneak peek.

 3 Likes